 At the time of writing this, the European Commission has so far only recognized and approved 13 countries: Andorra, Argentina, Canada, Japan, Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, Uruguay, and the United States.
 You can view the most recent list here.

 A note of caution, even if the country you are transferring to is included in this list, there may still be restrictions.
-For example, the US has only been recognized in regard to the information that is covered under the US-EU Privacy Shield.

 If your transfer is covered by an adequacy decision, then you can make the transfer.
 If not covered, then you must go to the next step.